sney-js/react-static-boilerplate/README.md

 3. icons will be generated into src/app/components/icons directory
 4. import icon as any other react component (import SvgArrow from "../components/icons/Arrow";)
 5. To add app styling to icon, wrap icon into Icon component

-## Api mocking

-Implemented simple client-side interceptor for fetch requests (app/core/mocks.ts)

-in app/mock-configs.ts add mock config with parameters:

--   url - regexp of url which you want to intercept
--   method - POST, GET, etc.
--   passthrough: true or false (should be intercepted or not)
--   responseData: path to mock data (will be resolved through simple GET request)

-## Deployment

-You need locally installed aws credentials (User/.aws/credentials);
-Deployment: run npm deploy-env script with params (credentials, region, bucket name, dist folder)

-## Contentful fields types

-To update/generate TS field types, run contentful-typescript-codegen script.

-New types will be generated into src/contentful/@types/contentful.d.ts